Feijoa Crumble Cake

 The only concern I think one could ever have about feijoas, is that when they’re in season here in New Zealand (March to June), it doesn’t just rain, it pours.
 I’m betting most Kiwi homes have a pile of juicy feijoas attracting fruit flies on their kitchen bench right now.
 SO, for your Mum, for your feijoa pile, and for your taste buds, let’s get making this cake.

-I’ve made many regular crumbles (or “crisps” as they’re known in the US) with feijoas before, but I wanted to do something a bit different here on the blog, so thought what about a crumble cake?
+I’ve tried many regular crumbles (or “crisps” as they’re known in the US) with feijoas before, but wanted to do something a bit different here on the blog, so thought what about a crumble cake?
 That’s right, a cross between a cake and a crumble – with lots of fruit and barely any added sugar.
-And let’s make it gluten free for good measure too, and of course vegan and plant-based as all my recipes are.
-I am SO SO pleased with the outcome that I feel obliged to use capitalisation in this writeup.
-So you know it’s THAT good.
+And I’ve made it gluten free just for fun too, and of course vegan and plant-based as all my recipes are.
+I am SO in love with this cake, I feel obliged to use capitalisation in this writeup.
+It’s THAT good.

 This cake is surprisingly easy to make – simply whisk up the crumble ingredients, sift the dry, blend the wet and pour into dry, add feijoa flesh, fold lightly to combine, pour into tin, top with crumble then bake.
 All up you’ll need 20 minutes max to make it, then let it bake away for 45 minutes and allow your house to begin smelling of buttery crumbly feijoa goodness.